aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

 applications
 include \ ``cloud-controller-manager`` and \ ``controller-manager``.
 The controller pattern allows you to create decoupled experiences and not have to worry about how other components are integrated.
 To add new capabilities to Kubernetes, developers can extend the Kubernetes API by creating a custom resource that contains their application-specific or domain-specific logic and components.
-‘Operators’ in Kubernetes allow users to natively invoke these custom resources and automate associated workflows.
+Operators in Kubernetes allow users to natively invoke these custom resources and automate associated workflows.

 Prerequisites
 ~~~~~~~~~~~~~